vikingeducation/assignment_self_associations/README.md

 This is the self-reflective association.
 This is the self-reflective association.
 This is the self-reflective association.
 This is the self-reflective association...

-table: employees
-fields: id, name, title
+table: stockholders, fields: id, name

-join-table: employee_managers
-fields: employee_id, manager_id
+join-table: seller_buyers, fields: buyer_id, seller_id

 -- Xin Liu